THE LONG MIDDLE

 If anything, it’s become more layered.

-Another said, “I didn’t know anyone else felt this way.
-I thought my silence was a failure, not a strategy.”
-That hit something deep.
+Another said, “I thought my silence was a failure, not a strategy.”

-And still another reminded me that stillness can be a way of listening—not just to the world, but to ourselves.
+They reminded me that stillness can be a form of listening — not just to the world, but to ourselves.
 That listening is its own kind of authorship.

 Stillness doesn’t mean you’ve given up.